 Many people are unhappy because they don’t believe they deserve to be happy and lock themselves into behaviour patterns that make them sad.
 It would be best if you trashed your unhappy thoughts and trends.

 Look inside yourself and find out what (and when) you think about things that make you unhappy.
 Is there a specific time of day that you tend to be more unhappy?
 Is there a particular task or routine that seems to feed your unhappiness?
-Or is there something that you do or think that contributes to your unhappiness?
+Or is there something that you do or think contributes to your unhappiness?

 Once you identify the areas of your life that cause you unhappiness, you can find ways to confront it and combat it.
-Sometimes you can make a change to avoid the trouble spot altogether, but find ways to make it less complicated on yourself when that’s not possible.
+Sometimes you can make a change to avoid the trouble spot altogether, but find ways to make it less complicated for yourself when that’s not possible.
 Adjust your schedule or your expectations if that will make things better.
 Recruit help when you can.
 Just easing off one task or freeing up a few hours can make a huge difference in your attitude.
-When all else fails, and you can’t change or share something unpleasant, then don’t hesitate to reward yourself for accomplishing it.
+When all else fails, and you can’t change or share something unpleasant, don’t hesitate to reward yourself for accomplishing it.
 Knowing you will be awarded can sometimes make complex tasks more palatable.

 If your basic needs for food and sleep are not met, you will not focus on happiness.
-It is not impossible for hungry, sleep-deprived people to be happy, but most humans are a lot less likely to be satisfied in that state.
+It is not impossible for hungry, sleep-deprived people to be happy, but most humans are less likely to be satisfied in that state.
 Food and sleep provide fuel for both body and mind, and the healthier your body and mind, the better chance you have to achieve happiness.

 What do you desire?
 What do you wish for, and what do you dream about?
 Allow yourself to dream big but don’t overlook tiny wishes and desires.
-While a two-week cruise might be great, just having a weekend at a local resort might give you the rest, relaxation and escape you might need.
+While a two-week cruise might be great, having a weekend at a local resort might give you the rest, relaxation and escape you need.
 Or perhaps you’d like to lose 30 or 50 pounds but finding a way to work in some exercise a few times a week might give you more immediate gratification while eventually accomplishing your long-term goal.

-Make a list of your desires, wishes, and dreams — big and small — and keep that list someplace handy.
+Make a list of your desires, wishes, and dreams — big and small — and keep that list handy.